nimbix/appdef-template/README.md

 ### Sample Application

 The different work flows are illustrated by `nimbix/ubuntu-desktop:xenial` example available on DockerHub.

-Create a new PushToCompute application:
+Create a new PushToCompute application by:

 1. Select PushToCompute tab on the menu on the right
 2. Click the `New` icon in the middle of the page